Sports Cars That Are Available for Ridiculously Low Prices

 Fiat 124 Spider

 When it comes to sports cars, you can’t beat the sculpted, agile Fiat 124 Spider.
 But, despite its looks and speed, this desirable sports car depreciates rapidly, up to 30% in a few years, which massively lowers its asking price.
+Buyers who once dreamed of owning one can now find used models at surprisingly affordable prices.

 Lotus Elite

 You’ll be hard-pressed to find a sports car as distinctive as the Lotus Elite!
 Its nimble fiberglass monocoque bodywork changed the game for performance cars.
 Many classic car enthusiasts will be delighted to hear that second-hand Elites now sell for up to 40% less.
+Once a symbol of cutting-edge engineering and lightweight innovation, the Elite has slowly slipped into the realm of undervalued classics.

 Toyota Celica

 There’s no denying the beauty of the Toyota Celica, and its fun handling makes it one of the most sought-after ‘70s sports cars.
 Even better, the Celica is now very cheap, and many models go for a few thousand dollars, so anybody can own one.
+Once praised for its reliability and sporty design, the Celica was a favorite among young drivers.

 MG MGB

 Any sports car fan will recognise the iconic MG MGB.
 This classic car runs like a dream, and with millions manufactured, they're still ripe for the picking.
 What you may be shocked to learn is that prices now start at around $5,000!
+Once a symbol of British motoring charm, the MGB combines simplicity, style, and open-top fun.

 Mazda MX-5

 Also known as the ‘Miata’, the Mazda MX-5 has won the hearts of millions, thanks to its convertible build and rev-happy engine.
 Plenty of newer fans can now get their hands on an MX-5 for far less than they'd expect, so we’re sure to see more of them!
+Today, used models are remarkably affordable, offering top-down thrills without breaking the bank.

 Mitsubishi Lancer Evolution VI

 The Mitsubishi Lancer Evolution is a pricey, coveted sports car, but the sixth-generation version typically sells for peanuts.
 That’s because it depreciates the quickest of all the models, leading to a wonderfully low resale value that most regular people can afford.
+Known for its rally-inspired performance and sharp handling, the Evo VI was once a hero car for speed lovers.

 Porsche 924

 Who doesn't love a Porsche?
 And if you've been dying to get your hands on one, it should absolutely be the 924.
 Not only is it fast and sporty, but it’s also very well-priced, with many older models now retailing for less than $5,000!
+Once seen as an entry-level Porsche, the 924 offers a unique blend of style and performance.

 Aston Martin Vantage

 If it was good enough for James Bond, it's good enough for us!
 The Aston Martin Vantage is a beautiful specimen that can reach 60mph in 3.5 seconds, but its price isn't always quite so ambitious.
 It's possible to find Vantages for under $20,000.
+Once the epitome of British luxury and performance, the Vantage offers timeless design, thrilling speed, and undeniable prestige.

 BMW Z4

 There’s nothing so good as the loud throttle on a BMW Z4, making it a highly desired sports car.
 And while new Z4s can cost a pretty penny, the early 2000s models are far more affordable, especially when bought second-hand.
 They’ll perform just as well as new.
+With sharp handling, a responsive engine, and sleek styling, the Z4 delivers an exhilarating driving experience.

 Jaguar I-Pace

 Though it’s technically an SUV-style sports car, the all-electric Jaguar I-Pace consistently attracts sports car enthusiasts with its powerful engine.
 Naturally, its luxurious features create a steep initial cost, but Jaguar’s decision to end production has led to some significant price drops.
+Once celebrated for its cutting-edge technology, swift acceleration, and stylish design, the I-Pace now sits in a niche spot on the used market.

 Audi S6

 The Audi S6 is a high-performance version of the A6, with a sporty build and twin-turbocharged V6 engine.
 However, as it lacks the full potential of many similar sports cars, it’s often sold for a lot less.
 It’s possible to find older models retailing at $20,000 or less.
+While it delivers impressive speed and luxury, it sometimes flies under the radar compared to flashier rivals.

 Maserati GranTurismo

 For almost two decades, the Maserati GranTurismo has ruled the sports car market.
 It’s fast, stylish, and endlessly capable, and it certainly looks expensive.
 However, like many pricey high-performance cars, its value drops quickly, bringing high prices down with it.
+Once a status symbol gracing city streets and luxury driveways, the GranTurismo now offers a surprisingly accessible entry into the world of Italian sports cars.

 Ferrari 488 GTB

 With an original asking price of $245,000, we can’t quite claim that the Ferrari 488 GTB sells for peanuts, but it’s possible to find models at least 50% cheaper now.
 It’s already affordable compared to other supercars, and declining value has made it easier to invest in one.
+With its breathtaking design, mid-engine layout, and blistering speed, the 488 GTB remains a dream machine.

 Acura Integra

 The Acura Integra is a great sports car because it perfectly balances speed with practicality, resulting in a gorgeous multi-purpose vehicle.
 Even better, they’re now selling for around $30,000 brand new, which is very cheap for a sports car, and under $10,000 used.
+Known for its sharp handling, reliable engineering, and iconic design, the Integra has long been a favorite among enthusiasts.

 Subaru BRZ

 The Subaru BRZ is a fairly new sports car, so we’re shocked that it’s possible to get one for a low price.
 But the older, less innovative BRZs do indeed sell for peanuts now, especially if they’re pre-owned, and they’re great beginner sports cars.
+With its lightweight build, rear-wheel drive, and agile handling, the BRZ offers pure driving fun.

 Morgan Super 3

 The Morgan Super 3 is one of the most impressive sports cars we’ve ever seen, with a three-wheeled, aviation-inspired build and top speed of 130mph.
 It may not be a practical vehicle, but with prices dropping to tempt buyers, we think that most could be convinced.
+This quirky machine offers a truly unique driving experience, combining vintage charm with modern engineering.

 Lamborghini Aventador

 If you’re looking for a supercar, look no further than the Lamborghini Aventador.
 This is the sports car of dreams.
 Sadly, its base price puts it far out of most people’s budgets.
 However, the Aventador can depreciate around 40% in five years, triggering some promising second-hand price drops.
+With its roaring V12 engine, aggressive styling, and jaw-dropping performance, the Aventador remains an icon.

 BMW 8-Series

 The BMW 8-Series was the first range of cars to offer the iconic V12 engine, which has transformed many modern sports cars.
 But while the 8-Series certainly deserves its coveted status, we’re pleased to hear that they quickly drop in value and become more affordable.
+Combining sleek looks, cutting-edge technology, and luxurious comfort, the 8-Series was once a top-tier dream car.

 Ariel Atom

 The Ariel Atom is another incredibly unique sports car that any F1 fan would be proud to own.
 There’s truly nothing as exhilarating as speeding down roads in this fully open, minimalist car, except, perhaps, being able to spend less than $30,000 for one nowadays.
+Known for its exposed chassis and blistering acceleration, the Atom delivers a raw, unfiltered driving experience.

 Maserati Ghibli

 Sometimes, the perfect sports car is also a luxurious Italian-style sedan, so it’s no wonder the Maserati Ghibli is so iconic.
 One thing that some drivers complain about is the cost of maintenance, but this is actually what makes many Ghiblis so affordable now.
+Despite its sleek design, powerful engine, and plush interior, the high upkeep costs have pushed resale values down.

 Jaguar F-Type

 The Jaguar F-Type is the ultimate sports car, with a classic two-door, two-seater design and a 5-liter V8 engine.
 But its more luxurious features are helping to drive down the asking price, due to worries about depreciation.
 This is great news for those on a budget.
+With its thrilling exhaust note, agile handling, and unmistakable styling, the F-Type delivers an unforgettable driving experience.

 Aston Martin DB9

 The Aston Martin DB9 has been around since 2004, but it remains one of the most beautiful grand touring sports cars we’ve ever seen.
 Even better, older models, specifically those from 10-20 years ago, are now selling for peanuts compared to their more modern counterparts.
+With its handcrafted interior, iconic V12 engine, and timeless silhouette, the DB9 exudes sophistication and performance.

 Toyota GR86

 When it comes to speedsters, you truly can’t beat the Toyota GR86.
 It has a reported top speed of 140mph, but is also lightweight and supremely easy to handle.
 Even better, it’s an affordable sports car, with a far lower price than you’d expect for its performance.
+Praised for its sharp cornering, balanced chassis, and driver-focused design, the GR86 offers pure driving enjoyment.

 Infiniti Q50

 What can’t we say about the Infiniti Q50?
 It’s classic yet innovative, sporty yet practical, and powerful yet refined.
 We can rave about how little they sell for, too, and though some people claim it’s due to Nissan’s lack of prestige, this car absolutely meets expectations.
+With a sleek design, turbocharged powertrains, and a comfortable interior, the Q50 delivers an impressive driving experience.

 Alfa Romeo 166

 The Alfa Romeo 166 is another stylish sports car that many automotive enthusiasts love.
 Those fans will be delighted to hear that this car can be found on the second-hand market for peanuts, with even the best-maintained models selling for under $5,000.
+Known for its Italian flair, sharp handling, and luxurious interior, the 166 was once a symbol of sophistication.

 Lamborghini Huracan Tecnica

 Lamborghini put an even speedier spin on their traditional Huracan model, and it absolutely paid off.
 The Tecnica is structured and provides a highly engaging driving experience.
 And, thanks to an estimated 30% depreciation in just three years, prices are falling.
+With its V10 engine, cutting-edge aerodynamics, and breathtaking acceleration, the Tecnica is a true masterpiece.

 Alpine A110

 You’ll be hard-pressed to find a sports car fan with a bad word to say about the Alpine A110.
 It’s fast, agile, and can go beyond 150mph.
 It is also one of the most affordable, coveted sports cars due to its Renault parts and simple trim.
+With its lightweight construction, sharp handling, and retro-inspired design, the A110 delivers an exhilarating driving experience.

 McLaren 650S

 It sounds ridiculous to describe a car with upward-hinged dihedral doors as “peanuts”, but there’s been a surprising price drop on the breathtaking McLaren 650S.
 Prices typically go down to account for an expected depreciation of around $90,000 after purchase.
+With its twin-turbo V8 engine, lightning-fast acceleration, and cutting-edge design, the 650S was once a symbol of supercar excellence.

 Ferrari California

 If there’s any sports car we’d love to cruise around California in, it’s this Ferrari!
 It can reach 62mph in under 4 seconds, all while looking effortlessly stunning.
 And this is an entry-level Ferrari, which is why it costs so little compared to the brand’s other offerings.
+Despite its relatively modest pricing, the California still delivers signature Ferrari performance, luxury, and prestige.

 Audi TT

 The Audi TT is one of the sportiest Audis around, and also one of the cheapest.
 That’s mainly because there are so many TTs around, and prices have also been lowered to account for the fact that this car puts performance before practicality.
+With its distinctive design, turbocharged engine options, and nimble handling, the TT offers a thrilling drive.

 Toyota MR2

 The Toyota MR2 is an effortlessly stylish sports car that also delivers the perfect performance.
 If you’ve been wanting one, now is the time to act!
 Most of the second and third-generation models cost between $10,000 and $20,000, which is a real bargain.
+Known for its mid-engine layout, sharp handling, and timeless design, the MR2 has earned a loyal following.

 Maserati Quattroporte

 Even the most casual sports car fans will know the Maserati Quattroporte.
 It’s one of the most luxurious sports cars on the list, with a top speed of around 200mph.
 So why is it now so cheap?
 The answer is simple: accounting for potential maintenance costs.
+Despite its stunning design, powerful engine, and plush interior, owners face high upkeep expenses.

 Bugatti Veyron

 The Bugatti Veyron roared into the hearts of many car collectors with its elegant, sporty build and hypercar engine.
 But it’s becoming more likely that collectors on a budget will be able to afford one, thanks to significant depreciation on new models.
+Once the ultimate symbol of speed and luxury, the Veyron boasts a quad-turbocharged W16 engine and record-breaking performance.

 Bentley Continental GT

 We don’t usually think of Bentleys as sports cars, but the Continental GT is a special model that prioritizes performance over pure luxury.
 And, despite initial Bentley-level prices, you can get your hands on a cheap Continental GT from the depreciated, used car market.
+With its powerful W12 or V8 engine, elegant craftsmanship, and grand touring capability, the Continental GT offers a refined yet thrilling drive.

 McLaren GT

 We couldn’t end this list without mentioning the McLaren GT!
 It’s a high-performance sports car that can go faster than 200mph, making it perhaps the most-coveted car on our list.
 It also has excellent low resale prices due to its niche market, so it’s easier than ever to buy one.
+Combining supercar performance with grand touring comfort, the McLaren GT offers a unique blend of speed and luxury.